cheapjack/DigitalMigrations/docs/Year2_Class3.md

 To run different sketches just make new `.js` files with different names and make the `.html` file load the new sketch javascript file.

+Have a look at my [Example Robot Code on Glitch](https://glitch.com/~uncovered-sesame)

 # 4